vitordouzi/sigtrec_eval/README.md

 # sigtrec_eval

-sigtrec_eval is a python-wrapper that get the [trec_eval](http://trec.nist.gov/trec_eval/) output, process and present in clean and configurable format.
+sigtrec_eval is a [trec_eval](http://trec.nist.gov/trec_eval/) python-wrapper that get the output, process, and present in a clear and configurable format.

 Requirements
 ------------